yiisoft/yii2/docs/guide/db-dao.md

 ```

 > Info: Queries performed by calling [[yii\db\Command::execute()]] are considered as write queries, while
-  all other queries done through one of the "query" method of [[yii\db\Command]] are read queries.
+  all other queries done through one of the "query" methods of [[yii\db\Command]] are read queries.
   You can get the currently active slave connection via `$db->slave`.

-The `Connection` component supports load balancing and failover about slaves.
+The `Connection` component supports load balancing and failover between slaves.
 When performing a read query for the first time, the `Connection` component will randomly pick a slave and
 try connecting to it.
 If the slave is found "dead", it will try another one.
 If none of the slaves is available,
 it will connect to the master.
 By configuring a [[yii\db\Connection::serverStatusCache|server status cache]],